Frame story: Casting doubt on the narrator

-A common reason to frame a single story is to draw attention to the narrator's unreliability.
+A common reason to frame one story is to draw attention to the narrator's unreliability.
 By explicitly making the narrator a character within the frame story, the writer distances him or herself from the narrator.
 The writer may characterize the narrator to cast doubt on the narrator's truthfulness, as when in P. G. Wodehouse's stories of Mr. Mulliner, Mulliner is made a fly fisherman, a person who is expected to tell tales of unbelievably large fish.
 The movie Amadeus is framed as a story that an old Antonio Salieri tells to a young priest, because the movie is based more on stories Salieri told about Mozart than on historical fact.

 Procatalepsis

 Another use is a form of procatalepsis, where the writer puts the readers' possible reactions to the story in the characters listening to it.
-In The Princess Bride the frame of a grandfather reading the story to his reluctant grandson puts the cynical reaction a viewer might have to the romantic fairytale into the story in the grandson's persona, and helps defuse it.
+In The Princess Bride, the frame of a grandfather reading the story to his reluctant grandson puts the cynical reaction a viewer might have to the romantic fairytale into the story, through the grandson's persona, and helps defuse it.
 This is the use when the frame tells a story that lacks a strong narrative hook in its opening; the narrator can engage the reader's interest by telling the story to answer the curiosity of his listeners, or by warning them that the story began in an ordinary seeming way, but they must follow it to understand later actions, thereby identifying the reader's wondering whether the story is worth reading to the listeners'.
 Such an approach was used, too, by Edith Wharton in her novella Ethan Frome, in which a nameless narrator hears from many characters in the town of Starkfield about the main character Ethan's story.

+False documents

+A frame story may use "false documents" to explain how the story-within-a story has been uncovered.
+Examples include letters provided to Mr Utterson in the Strange Case of Dr Jekyll and Mr Hyde, the 'Historical Notes' epilogue of The Handmaid's Tale (which explains that the preceding narrative was originally recorded on a set of audio cassettes), and epistolary novels in general.